herotc/hero-rotation/README.md

 More features including a GUI are coming when more rotations will be done.
 Currently every rotation settings are in the Settings.lua file.
 Stay tuned !

+Also, feel free to join our [Discord](https://discord.gg/tFR2uvK).
+Feedback is highly appreciated !

 _PS : You can drag & drop the main icon with Shift + Left-Click._